e-lab-tecnico-ulisboa-pt/rec-arduino/README.md

     }
 } PP?;
 ```
-2) Change the value of NPROTOCOLS in `user_define.h` for the appropriate number:
+2) Change the value of `NPROTOCOLS` in `user_define.h` for the appropriate number (number of diferent protocols used in the experiment).
 ```
 #define NPROTOCOLS ?
 ```